theimowski/master-thesis/docs/section-paradigms.md

 ### Purity

-Purity property allows to associate programming language's functions with mathematical functions.
+Purity property allows to associate a programming language functions with real functions in mathematical sense.
 A function is pure in mathematical sense, when for a given set of arguments it always returns the same value.
-In context of programming languages, one can say that a pure function does not depend on anything but the arguments it takes.
+In context of programming languages, one can say that a result of pure function does not depend on anything, but the arguments this function takes.

 Again, as was the case with immutability, the purity properties might seem impossible to achieve in a real world application.
 Every software needs to communicate with components outside its process, for example by invoking IO operations or accessing computer's clock.
-Haskell which happens to be purely functional is used in real systems and in the meanwhile preserves purity property.
+Haskell, which happens to be purely functional, is used in real systems and in still preserves purity property.
-This is achievable with technique called "Monad" {{{mcbride2008applicative}}}, which also has its formal mathematical definition.
+This is achievable with concept called "Monads" {{{mcbride2008applicative}}}, which also has its formal mathematical definition.
 Monads however are quite complicated topic itself, therefore are not explicitly (they are used in the research part anyway) addressed by this thesis.

 Listing {{funpurity}} demonstrates two functions, `pureSalary` and `impureSalary`.